ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 Until now I have only worked in projects where a shared understanding about UML diagrams did not exist.
 To me it seems that UML diagrams are often used by specialists for special meanings and sometimes only being created and consumed by the same single author.

-Instead of fostering communication among different members (with different skills) of a software development project, these diagrams may have the opposite effect, because they are not understood well enough or they are not up to date because their creation is too time consuming.
+Instead of fostering communication among different members (with different skills) of a software development project, these diagrams may have the opposite effect, because

+* they are not understood well enough or
+* they are not up to date because their creation is too time consuming or
+* the software to maintain them is not available to all project members.

 I´m not against UML, but as laid-out before, in my projects the described communication problems were a reality.

 I want to speak for a natural and generic way of explaining components and their dependencies by drawing boxes and connecting them with lines.
 This is not to replace UML-models, but to have an easy drawing and modeling technique that all members of the project team can immediately use.
 We are intuitively capable to draw and understand such figures.